Zsh - Z-Shell

 autoload -U promptinit promptinit prompt -l # List available themes prompt walters # Set theme

-## Alias und Funktionen
+## Aliase und Funktionen

-### Erweiterte Alias
+### Erweiterte Aliase

 ### Erweiterte Funktionen

-## Arrays und assoziative Arrays
+## Arrays und Assoziative Arrays

 ### Assoziative Arrays